MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

     BUGS:
+        -Potential bug: what happens if one of the values in the excel sheet is left as "empty"?
+What value is put in materials{}?
+        -Why does the dictionary have to be reversed when "writing text on stack" and "writing indent on stepped stack"????

         -When the "indent" value in "stepped mode" is zero the material is not rendered.
 The material should be rendered with the same width as the rpevious material

         -write indent on stepped stack
             #Sjekk at indent text bokser ikke tegnes utenfor canvas når materialer blir for tynn eller tykk
             #I write_text_on_stack: hvis et rectangel er for kort i vidden, så blir teksten skrevet utfor rektanglet på begge sider.
 Lag en tekst box heller på siden?

         -If the text for the lowest material must be drawn in a text box, it might be pushed under the canvas if there are other text boxes over it

+        -The user has the option to move "substrate", but it will always be drawn in the bottom of the stack.
+Implement a function that check if "substrate" is in the dictionary and automaticly places it as the lowest layer?

     #HOW TO CREATE AN EXECUTABLE FILE: